Now Reading

 2. Establish the footcandle requirement for your application.
 Lighting requirements vary depending on the type of room being lit, also known as the application.
 For example, a bathroom or kitchen will require more footcandles than a living room or bedroom.
 Once you establish the intended use of your space, browse this footcandle chart for the IES-recommended footcandle requirement for your application.

 3. Multiply the room square footage by the footcandle requirement.
-For example, a 100 square-foot living room, which needs 20 foot-candles, will need 2,000 lumens.
-A 100 square-foot dining room, which needs 40 foot-candles, will require 4,000 lumens.
+For example, a 100-square-foot living room that needs 20 foot-candles will need 2,000 lumens, and a 100-square-foot dining room that needs 40 foot-candles will require 4,000 lumens.

 Graphic that compares total lumen output in a living room to a dining room with 3 lamps (220 lumens each) and a ceiling fan with a ceiling light in a dining room